Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/08-using-hostmem/README.rst

       make exe LAB=run2
       ./host.exe vadd.hw.run2.xclbin

-A sample output from the run as below
+A sample output from the run is shown below:

 .. code::